About

 Writing & Publications

 Blotnick is a long-time writer and contributor to financial media.
 His writing career started in 2012 under the pseudonym Brattle Street Capital, named after the street where he grew up in Cambridge.
-His Twitter handle, @brattlestcap, gained recognition as a “must-follow” and was named a top influential account by both Business Insider and Forbes.
-Over the past decade, his written work has been featured in publications including Forbes, Fortune, Kiplinger, NewsMax, MarketWatch, CFA Institute, Seeking Alpha, and many others.
-His work regularly explores applied behavioral finance, highlighting the psychological and emotional biases that lead to poor decision-making both in investing and business leadership.
+His Twitter handle, @brattlestcap, gained recognition as a “must-follow” and was named a top influential account by Business Insider and Forbes.
+Over the past decade, his written work has been featured in publications including Forbes, Fortune, Kiplinger, NewsMax, MarketWatch, CFA Institute, and many others.
+His work regularly explores applied behavioral finance, highlighting the psychological and emotional biases that can damage an investor both in trading markets and in business leadership.

 Memoir & Ongoing Work

-Blotnick’s debut memoir, Blind Spots: A Riches to Rags Story, is a personal account of failure, introspection, and the psychological traps that even experienced professionals fall into.
+Blotnick’s debut memoir, Blind Spots: A Riches to Rags Story, is a personal account of failure, introspection, and the psychological traps that even an experienced professional can fall into.
 The book has been praised for its honesty and insight by editorial outlets including Kirkus Reviews, The US Review of Books, and Manhattan Book Review.
-Today, Blotnick continues to write and speak on topics at the intersection of investing, psychology, and ethics, emphasizing that unchecked bias, ego, and overconfidence can undermine even the best-educated and highest-achieving individual.
+Today, Blotnick continues to write and speak on topics at the intersection of investing, psychology, and ethics, emphasizing that unchecked ambition, ego, arrogance, and overconfidence can undermine even the most educated and highest-achieving individuals.
+His newest book, Essays: De Rerum Natura, was published on August 20th.

 To get in touch directly, please use the contact form on the homepage.